dansasser/astro-ssr-spa/README.md

 -  **Secure and Scalable**: Manage sessions securely and scale your app with flexible database options.

-Explore the **Astro with HTMX, Daisy UI, Tailwind CSS, and MongoDB Template by DTS** to build modern, high-performance web applications.
+Explore the **Astro SSR SPA with HTMX, Daisy UI, Tailwind CSS, and MongoDB Template by DTS** to build modern, high-performance web applications.
 Get started today and harness the best tools in web development to create exceptional user experiences.

 ---